trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > When nginx is used to proxy requests to an upstream server (such as a PHP-FPM instance), it can be beneficial to hide certain headers sent in the upstream response (for example, the version of PHP running).
+  > When Nginx is used to proxy requests to an upstream server (such as a PHP-FPM instance), it can be beneficial to hide certain headers sent in the upstream response (for example, the version of PHP running).

 ###### Example